-Vegetation intercepts rainfall and slows runoff.
+Vegetation intercepts rainfall and slows its runoff.
 This delay increases the amount of precipitation that infiltrates the soil and reduces overland runoff.
-A reduction and delay in runoff decreases the occurrence of destructive flash floods, lowers the height of flood waters, and extends the duration of the runoff event.
-These benefits are generally most readily observed in forested watersheds like Stony Clove when compared with similar watersheds where urban development is the chief land use (Fig. 1).
-The reduction in flood stage and duration typically means less disturbance to stream banks and floodplains.
+A reduction and delay in runoff decreases the occurrence of destructive flash floods, lowers the height of the flood waters, and extends the duration of the runoff event.
+These benefits are generally most readily observed in forested watersheds like West Kill when compared with similar watersheds where urban development is the chief land use (Figure 1).
+The reduction in flood stage and duration typically means less disturbance to the streambanks and floodplains.

-Figure 1 Illustration by P. Eskeli 2002, from Watershed Hydrology, P.E.
+Illustration by P. Eskeli 2002, from Watershed Hydrology, P.E.
 Black, 1991, Prentice Hall, page 202, 214.